roelchristian/oracledb-toolkit/README.md

 The `ORACLE_CLIENT_PATH` is the path to the Oracle Instant Client directory.
 You can download the Oracle Instant Client from the [Oracle website](https://www.oracle.com/database/technologies/instant-client.html).

-2. Create a virtual environment, activate it and install the required packages (found in the `requirements.txt` file in the root directory of the project):
+2. (Optional) Create a virtual environment, activate it and install the required packages (found in the `requirements.txt` file in the root directory of the project):

 ```bash
 python -m venv venv